hellmarbecker/blog/_posts/2023-03-07-selective-bulk-upserts-in-apache-druid.markdown

             }
 ```

-This filter will keep all rows that satisfiy a condition of `not(and(ad_network=gaagle, timestamp in [interval]))`.
+This filter will keep all rows that satisfy a condition of `not(and(ad_network=gaagle, timestamp in [interval]))`.
 Or, to express it in simpler words, it drops all rows that are from `gaagle` and within the time interval 3 to 10 January (left inclusive).

 #### Schema alignment: Timestamp definition